mnieber/mnieber.github.io/_posts/2023-01-16-compile-env-based-strategy-for-managing-environment-variables.md

 Before we dive into these characteristics, I would like to first address how I see the roles of the dev, prod and - what I call - deploy environment.

-## The role of the dev, prod and deploy environments.
+## The role of the dev, prod and deploy environments

 The role of the dev environment is to help the developer to create deployable code in an efficient and pleasant manner.
-This means that workflows for starting, stopping and debugging services are fast and uncomplicated, and the system is easy to reason about so that the diagnosis of problems is made as easy as possible.
-The dev environment usually contains various debugging, testing and formatting tools that help the developer.
+This means that workflows for starting, stopping and debugging services are fast and uncomplicated, and that the system is easy to reason about so that the diagnosis of problems is made as easy as possible.
+For this purpose, the dev environment usually contains various debugging, testing and formatting tools.

 The role of the prod environment is to execute the system in a safe, efficient and scaleable manner.
-Usually, developers don't deal with this environment, only dev-ops people do.
+Usually, developers don't deal with this environment, but dev-ops people do.

-The role of the deploy environment to "make a convincing case" that it's possible to deploy the code to production.
+The role of the deploy environment to make a convincing case that it's possible to deploy the code to production.
-Ideally, when a dev-ops person looks at the deploy environment (and reads its documentation). then they can imagine how this could be deployed to production, and they won't see any major obstacles.
+Ideally, when a dev-ops person looks at the deploy environment (and reads its documentation) then they can imagine how this could be deployed to production, and they shouldn't see any major obstacles.
 For example, the deploy environment should demonstate that all required product features can be executed without having any debugging tools installed.
-And if the dev environment runs a development server, then this could be replaced by a minimally configured production server in the deploy environment.
+In case that the dev environment runs a development server, then this could be replaced by a minimally configured production server in the deploy environment.
 The dev-ops person can then imagine how this minimal configuration could be extended to suit the production requirements.